ryunosinfx/reedsolomon.es/README.md

   const encordedUint8Array = new Uint8Array([yyyyyyyyyyyyyyyyyyyyyyy]);

-  //Best effort:if errors are correctable,they are corrected.But errors are not correctable,they are outputed.
+  // Best effort mode:if errors are correctable,they are corrected.
+  // But errors are not correctable,they are outputed. const decodedUint8Array
-  const decodedUint8Array = ReedSolomonES.decode(encordedUint8Array, presetName, errorCrrectionReduntantRetio);
+    = ReedSolomonES.decode(encordedUint8Array, presetName, errorCrrectionReduntantRetio);

-  //Strict mode:if errors are correctable,they are corrected.But errors are not correctable,throw ReedSolomonException.
+  // Strict mode:if errors are correctable,they are corrected.
+  // But errors are not correctable,throw ReedSolomonException. const correctedUint8Array
-  const correctedUint8Array = ReedSolomonES.decodeStrict(encordedUint8Array, presetName, errorCrrectionReduntantRetio);
+    = ReedSolomonES.decodeStrict(encordedUint8Array, presetName, errorCrrectionReduntantRetio);

 </script>
 ```